 Bachelor of Arts, Bachelor of Applied Arts, Bachelor of Science

 The Honours Program affords students an opportunity to develop and report on a research project under the direct supervision of a faculty member within the Psychology Department.
-Students taking the Honours program are required to complete two 6 credit honours courses.
+Students taking the Honours program are required to complete two 6 credit honours courses, which can be completed within the credits required for your psychology degree.

 In order to be admitted to the Honours Program, students are expected to achieve and maintain a cumulative GPA of 3.3 and to obtain a ‘B+’ grade in both PSYC 3300 and 3400.